 In order to reinforce this, Paul did so in verses 9 and 10, and he worded it in such a way, especially using the word erga, which in Greek means “work,” so that we would know that he meant any works whatever.
 He meant any level or kind of human effort, and Paul, in verses 9 and 10 removes any semblance of room for self-congratulation.

 What has to be filled in here, which we will not do at this particular time, is that works have an entirely different purpose than saving us.
 Do you know what they are?
 They are two basic ones.
 Our works glorify the Creator.
 That is the main reason we give what we are required to do works.
 It has nothing to do with saving us.
 It just shows that we are putting into practice what He is teaching us and enabling us to do, and that glorifies Him.

 Do you parents not want your children to glorify your family?
 Absolutely!
 By what?
 By their conduct.
 Does it add your children to the family?
 Absolutely not!
 It is no different with God.
 The works do not add us to the family.
 The works are required so that the family is glorified.

-The second thing is: practice makes perfect, and the more we do it, the better we do it, and it becomes internalized within us, and it becomes part of our character.
+The second thing is: Practice makes perfect.
+The more we do it, the better we do it, and it becomes internalized within us, and it becomes part of our character.
 The fact that we are doing them shows God that we are doing all right.
 We are practicing.
 It is just like Joe Paterno said.
 You have to have the will to practice, practice, practice, and then you win.
 It is not because you are better than somebody else.
 You win because you have prepared to win.
 He gave us the equipment to work with.